mutageneral/typist/README.md

 ### Tips

 Doing the same test over and over again isn't good practice.
-I have provided a text file and a small python script to randomize the most used words in the English language.
+I have provided a text file and a small python script and a shell script to randomize the most used words in the English language.
 You can use this script on any text file, though it will remove punctuation marks and reformats the text.

 ```
-python3 utils/randomize.py most-used-words.txt
+python3 utils/randomize.py most_used_words.txt
+# or
+utils/randomize.sh most_used_words.txt
 ```
 ---

 ### [Issues / Bugs](https://github.com/ny64/typist/issues)